PhucNghiem2208/ZipFileforTrollFools/README.md

 # ZipFileforTrollFools
+This is a personal repository I created to store all the zip files I need for easy access.
-This zip file contains both a .dylib and a .bundle file required for the TrollFool tweak to function properly.To use this package, you must have TrollStore installed on your device, along with the TrollFool app itself.
+This zip file contains both a .dylib and a .bundle file required for the TrollFool tweak to function properly.
+To use this package, you must have TrollStore installed on your device, along with the TrollFool app itself.
 You do not need to extract the zip.
 Simply inject it directly through TrollFool